Marjorie Velázquez: 2021 City Council campaign

 Velázquez announced in 2020 that she would seek a 2021 rematch with Gjonaj, citing the repeated scandals Gjonaj found himself combating during his first term.
 In February 2021, however, Gjonaj announced he would not seek re-election, saying that the political climate was "not favorable to a centrist ideology that my constituency, community and I embrace."

 Now running for an open seat, Velázquez would go on to win the five-way Democratic primary in June 2021.
 She won the subsequent November 2021 general election with a near-identical 56.3% of the vote and took office in January 2022.

 City Council

 In 2022, Velázquez protested against turning an unused building on Jacobi Medical Center’s campus into housing for ex-convicts with complex medical needs (such as Stage 4 cancer or congestive heart failure).
 That same year, she also opposed the construction of 349 housing units (168 of which were affordable housing) in Throggs Neck.
 She later changed her view, supporting the Throggs Neck development.

+Velasquez supported the development of a casino at Ferry Point Park.
+The State of New York needs to approve the application for construction of the casino before further action is taken.
+Bally's Corporation will take over the Trump Golf Links property through 2035, having acquired the Trump Organization’s 20-year lease from the New York City Parks Department that began in 2015.
+Many residents of the council district are against having a casino exist in the Bronx.

 Personal life

-Velázquez lives in Throggs Neck with her husband.
+Velázquez lives in the Bronx, and currently in the middle of divorce proceedings with her estranged husband, Jeff Lynch.